A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Simulation Results

-For the stereo-aided INS, four scenarios are evaluated: $(i)$ with the virtual output \eqref{equation:cross_product_virtual_output_stereo_INS} and a time-varying gain (Stereo-TVG-VO), $(ii)$ with the virtual output and a constant gain (Stereo-CG-VO), $(iii)$ without the virtual output and with a time-varying gain (Stereo-TVG), and $(iv)$ without the virtual output and with a constant gain (Stereo-CG).
-It can be clearly seen that the estimated trajectories converge to the true trajectory after some seconds.
-The averaged position estimation errors are as follows: $0.14$m for Stereo-TVG-VO, $0.43$m for Stereo-CG-VO, $0.48$m for Stereo-CG, $1.21$m for Stereo-TVG.
-Therefore, it is evident that incorporating the virtual output \eqref{equation:cross_product_virtual_output_stereo_INS}, which enforces the constraint $RR^{\top}=I_3$, results in a better estimation performances.
-Overall, the observer demonstrates a good noise filtering capability.
+Three scenarios are analyzed: $(i)$ when only the GPS position is measured (GPS), $(ii)$ when both GPS position and landmark are measured (GPS-Landmark) and $(iii)$ when in addition to $(ii)$ virtual output \eqref{equation:vitual_output_GPS_landmark} is incorporated (GPS-Landmark-Virtual).
+The landmark is located at $p_{\ell}=[2, 0, 0]^{\top}$.
+The proposed observer gains are set to $P(0) = I_{15}$, $V = 100 I_{15}$ while the matrices $Q$ are specified in Table~\ref{matrix_Q}, and $\rho_i=100$, $i=1,2,3$.

-For the GPS-aided INS, three scenarios are analyzed: $(i)$ when only the GPS position is measured (GPS-P), $(ii)$ when both GPS position and velocity are measured (GPS-P-V), and $(iii)$ when GPS position, velocity, and the magnetic field in the body frame are measured (GPS-P-V-MAG).
-In all cases, the estimated trajectories converge to the true trajectories.
-Furthermore, it is clear that the convergence rate improves as more measurements are available.
+We perform $100$ Monte Carlo runs.
+Initial estimation errors are randomly generated from Gaussian distributions: the initial relative attitude $\hat{R}(0)$ corresponds to an average error of $20^{\circ}$ per rotation axis with a $30^{\circ}$ standard deviation, the average initial relative position error is $\tilde{p}(0) = [-4.5, -5, 6]^\top $ with standard deviation 3 per axis, and the average initial relative velocity error is $\tilde{v}(0) = [1, -1.5, 0.5]^\top $ with standard deviation 1 per axis.